-Association of Independent Schools of South Australia Inc. Operating report For the year ended 31 December 2023
+Association of Independent Schools of South Australia Inc. Operating report

-Officers or members who are superannuation fund trustee(s) or director of a company that is a superannuation fund trustee
+Officers or members who are superannuation fund trustee(s) or director of a company that is a superannuation fund trustee where a criterion for the officer or member being the trustee or director is that the officer or member is an officer or member of a registered organisation.